andongluis/NLP-P3/data/nlu.md

 - don't like that
 - no way
 - not really
+- nope

 ## intent:ask_purpose
 - who are you
 - what are you
 - what is your name
+- what is this

 ## intent:ask_options
 - what can you do
 - give me options
 - what are the options
+- can I see the options

 ## intent:give_url
 - the url is [https://www.allrecipes.com/recipe/12151/banana-cream-pie-i/](recipe_url)